supercollider/supercollider/README_WINDOWS.md

 You will need to install these packages manually if you do not already have them.
-When you are given the option, make sure to choose the 32-bit or 64-bit version of each library as appropriate.
+When you are given the option, make sure to choose the 32-bit or 64-bit the version of each library as appropriate.

 Required components: